 The Companies fate is linked to the fate of its user industries.
 The Management has taken steps to keep its position intact in the market which is predominated with stiff competition.
 Close and constant touch is being maintained with all the customers while trying to develop new customer base.
-The Company has also been in touch with its Suppliers so as to ensure un-interrupted regular supply of the product.
+The Company has also been in touch with its Suppliers so as to ensure uninterrupted regular supply of the product.
 Corporate Governance Policy clearly laying down roles, duties and responsibilities of various entities in relation to risk management is in place.
-Macro economics factors including economics and political developments, natural calamities which affect the industrial sector generally would affect the business of The Company.
+Macro economics and factors including economics developments, natural calamities which affect the industrial sector generally would affect the business of The Company.
 Legislative changes resulting in changes in the taxes, duties and levies, whether local or central, also impact business performance and relative competitiveness of the business.
 Given below is a brief of the underlying risks:

-1. Interest Rate Risk - All the fixed assets of the Company are interest-free only the current assets and current liabilities are financed by Bank and Financial Institutions (FI) at different floating rates linked to prime lending rates of respective bank/FI.
+- 1. Interest Rate Risk All the fixed assets of the Company are interest-free only the current assets and current liabilities are financed by Bank and Financial Institutions (FI) at different floating rates linked to prime lending rates of respective bank/Fl.
 Company has also taken term unsecured loan from bank at fixed rate.
 Accordingly, the company is exposed to cash flow interest rate risk on its secured loans.
 The company analyses its interest rate exposure regularly.
 Various scenarios are analysed taking into consideration refinancing, alternative financing etc. Based on these scenarios, the Company calculates the impact on profit and loss of a defined interest rate shift.
-The sensitivity analysis is based on a reasonably possible change in the market interest rates computed from historical data and is representative of the interest rate risk inherent in financial assets advances to suppliers and vendors in the normal course of its business.
+The sensitivity analysis is based on a reasonably possible change in the market interest rates computed from historical data and is representative of the interest rate risk inherent in financial assets and financial liabilities reported at the balance sheet date. - 2.
+Credit Risk Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
+The Company makes advances to suppliers and vendors in the normal course of its business.
 The Company also makes advances to employees and places security deposits with related parties and restricted margin money deposits with banks.
 The majority of the Company's sales to its customers are on credit.
 These transactions expose the Company to credit risk on account of default by any of the counterparties.
 Credit risk is managed through credit approvals and continuously monitoring the creditworthiness of counterparties.
-The Company classifies all of its financial assets as 'loans and advances' and 'sundry debtors'.
+The Company classifies all of its financial assets as 'loans and advances' and 'sundry debtors'